RD-MISHRA/rd_hunt/README.md

 LIVE WEBSITE LINK:http://rdhunt.great-site.net/index.php

-OVERVIEW:
+<h1>OVERVIEW:</h1>

-This is a simple picture based treasure hunt game.It is developed by using HTML,CSS,JAVASCRIPT,PHP,BOOTSTRAP etc.
+<This is a simple picture based treasure hunt game.It is developed by using HTML,CSS,JAVASCRIPT,PHP,BOOTSTRAP etc.

-GAME DISCRIPTION:
+<h1>GAME DISCRIPTION:</h1>

 1.At each level in the game the player has to chose the correct picture according to the clues given in the level.